By continuing to use this site, you agree to our use of cookies.

 Miscellaneous

 Planning for the unexpected should be an essential part of your moving budget.
 Include an extra $500 or more in the budget for unplanned expenses.
-These funds could help cover emergency car maintenance, child or pet sitting while loading or unloading, an extra day of travel or purchasing a necessity for the new home.
+These funds could help cover emergency car maintenance, child or pet sitting while loading or unloading, an extra day of travel or the purchase of a necessity for the new home.

 Example moving budget

-Here’s an example budget for a 4-bedroom home move from Springfield, MO, to Fort Smith, AR, in July 2025.
+Here’s an example budget for a 3-bedroom home move from Tulsa, OK, to Paducah, KY, in August 2026.
 The price was accurate at the time of posting, and all amounts used in the budget are estimates.
 Actual costs will vary.

 | $200 |